department-of-veterans-affairs/va.gov-team/products/health-care/health-apartment/research/2021/homepage-formal-research-12-2021/homepage-formal-research-plan-12-2021.md

 ## Goals
 The VA Health Apartment team is conducting user testing of its authenticated homepage and high-level sitemap concept to understand:
-* How a variety of Veterans currently use MyHealtheVet,
+* If Veterans understand how to use our concept,
-* How our concept solves pain points, and
+* If our concept solves pain points and,
-* What information Veterans care about most.
+* If our concept reduces complexity

 The feedback from this research will inform future iterations of both the homepage and sitemap, as well as the overall design of the health apartment concept.